Skip to content

 Relationship with frames

-;; conceptual setup logic for reg-variant
+;; conceptual setup logic for story/reg-variant

 (defn setup-variant! [variant-id]

-(let [{:keys [loaders events]} (variant-meta variant-id)
+(let [{:keys [loaders setup]} (variant-meta variant-id)

 (rf/reg-frame variant-id {:doc ...}) ;; frame starts with app-db = {}

-(doseq [ev loaders] ;; phase 1 — async loaders
+(doseq [step loaders] ;; phase 1 — async loaders

-(rf/dispatch-sync ev {:frame variant-id})
+(rf/dispatch-sync step {:frame variant-id})

 (await-loader-drain variant-id))

-(doseq [ev all-events] ;; phase 2 — :events (incl. story-level)
+(doseq [step all-setup] ;; phase 2 — :setup (incl. story-level)

-(rf/dispatch-sync ev {:frame variant-id}))
+(rf/dispatch-sync step {:frame variant-id}))

-(record-variant-meta variant-id {:view ..., :decorators ..., :play ..., :tags ...})))
+(record-variant-meta variant-id {:view ..., :decorators ..., :script ..., :tags ...})))

 So the variant's frame is a normal frame (no :on-create); the variant library handles the multi-event setup.
 This keeps reg-frame :on-create semantically simple (one event) while letting stories express their richer setup pattern.